Jnxvln/FamForge/README.md

 ---

-## 📂 Grimoire Location
+## 📂 Familiar Storage

-FamForge stores your familiars in a JSON file at:
+FamForge stores your familiars in a grimoire file located at:

 ```
 ~/.famforge/familiars.json
 ```

-This works across platforms:
+Platform examples:

 | OS               | Path Example                                   |
 |------------------|------------------------------------------------|